Complements of caustics of the real $J_{10}$ singularities: Invariants of isotopy classes of Morse polynomials

 {\it Proof}.
-In the case of class $\Phi_3$, the proof repeats the proof of Proposition 2 in \cite{Vx9} for $X_9^+$ singularities.
-The only difference is that it considers the canonical complex versal deformation of $J_{10}$ singularities (having exactly the form (\ref{vers3})) instead of the canonical versal deformation of $X_9$.
-In the case $\Phi_1$, we reduce our study to this complex deformation using the substitution $x = e^{\pi i/4} \tilde x$. $\Box$
+For type $\Phi_3$ polynomials, the proof repeats the proof of Proposition 2 in \cite{Vx9} for $X_9^+$ singularities.
+The only difference is that it considers the canonical versal deformation of the complex $J_{10}$ singularities, which has exactly the form (\ref{vers3}) with complex parameters and the condition $\gamma \neq \pm 1$ instead of the canonical versal deformation of $X_9$.
+For type $\Phi_1$, we first embed the deformation (\ref{vers1}) into the complex $J_{10}$ deformation as described in \S \ref{LLM}. $\Box$